ethereum/esp-website/src/pages/rollup-grants/en.md

    <ul>
     <li>Create educational material for potential coordinators and verifiers.</li>
-    <li>Support community infrastructure for coordinators and validators to facilitate communication and coordination.</li>
+    <li>Support community infrastructure for coordinators and verifiers to facilitate communication and coordination.</li>
     <li>Organize pager duty for verifiers to ensure fraud proof submission.</li>
   </ul>
 </ExpandableCard>